Year marked by scandals, futility, and other things

 But the biggest loser of the year is of course, Roseanne Barr.
 She lost her ABC show after she made a racist comment on Twitter, referring to Valerie Jarrett as an “ape” (the show has since been re-christened as The Conners.)

 Turning to the national television scene, the major broadcast networks continued to progress backward, as viewers basically rejected most if not all, of the new primetime fall shows – and almost all received full-season renewals.
-As those pesky reboots petered into 2018, Magnum and the return of Murphy Brown proved you can leave well enough alone.
+As those pesky reboots petered into 2018, the return of Murphy Brown proved you can leave well enough alone.
 Meanwhile, the number of scripted television shows continue to soar with the number nearing 500 programs, thanks to the abundance of streaming services.

 And speaking of streaming services, Netflix’s relationship with Marvel unraveled as the streamer canceled three of their shows.
 Another Marvel Netflix show – the second season of Jessica Jones, turned out to be the biggest disappointment of 2018.
 But while they were firing superheroes, Netflix was picking off talent from the other networks – notably Shonda Rhimes, Channing Dungey, and Kenya Barris – all from Disney.